Israel: Benjamin Netanyahu will visit Bahrain 'soon' | DW | 24.11.2020

-The Israeli Prime Minister will take a trip of his own to the Arab nation after Bahrain's visit last week.
-The two countries are hoping to open embassies in a further warming of relations.
+The Israeli prime minister is set to visit the Arab nation after a Bahraini delegation traveled to Israel last week.
+The two countries are hoping to open embassies, in a further warming of relations.

-Israeli Prime Minister Benjamin Netanyahu said he would make an official visit to Bahrain at the invitation of the state's Crown Prince Salman al-Khalifa.
+Israeli Prime Minister Benjamin Netanyahu said he would make an official visit to Bahrain at the invitation of the state's Crown Prince Salman bin Hamad Al Khalifa.

 "Both of us are very moved by the fact that we can bring peace to our people and our countries in a very short time," said Netanyahu in a tweet sent on Tuesday.
 "Therefore, he also invited me to make an official visit to Bahrain soon.
 I will do so, on your behalf, with pleasure."